A Special Case

 The old man with the brush moustache jabbed his grandson in the ribs.

-“I’ve told you before,” he said.
+“I’ve told you before,” said Grandpa Joe.
 “You’ve got to block the punches.
 Bob and weave.
 Bob and weave!
 See?
 Like this.
 Like I’m doing now.”

 And he ducked his head and twisted his shoulder, never removing his gaze from his grandson’s wondering eyes.